natworkeffects/natworkeffects.com/content/posts/multi-stage-approach-to-building-recommender-systems/index.en.md

 ## 3 Recommender System Design
 ![Multi-stage Recommender System](multi-stage-recsys.png "Multi-stage Recommender System")

-The above diagran shows the de-facto standard for building recommender systems.
+The above diagram shows the de-facto standard for building recommender systems.
 State-of-the-art (SOTA) recommender systems separate the engineering of such a system into this 3-stage process.

 {{< admonition note "Model Serving">}}